INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Satelite Data Analysis/14 - Unsupervised Classification/14 - Unsupervised Classification.md

 ***
 ## K-Means clustering

 A popular method used to group data points into clusters based on their similarity.
-The goal is to divide a dataset into a predefined number of clusters (`K`), where each cluster is represented by its **center** (called the **centroid**).
+The goal is to divide a dataset into a predefined number of clusters (`K`), where each cluster is represented by its **centre** (called the **centroid**).
 Here's how it works:
 1. **Initialise Cluster Centres**: Start by randomly selecting `K` points from the dataset as the initial cluster centres (centroids).
 These can also be placed in a regular pattern if preferred.

 2. **Assign Points to Clusters**